Signed in as:

 filler@godaddy.com

-But to this very day, if you venture out there--in the middle of nowhere, on a full-moon night, you might meet up with two very agitated, territorial-spirits who don't like visitors.
+But to this day, if you venture out there--in the middle of nowhere, on a full-moon night -- you might hear a piano playing before you meet two very agitated, and territorial-spirits who don't care much for visitors.

 Spirits of Montana Territory; Original oil painting 2023.
 Stretched canvas,,18X24.